GeorgeRJacobs/ibotta-de-takehome/README.md

 ```

 This will download the datasets to your local machine under the
-`/data/takehome-raw` directory.
-Out of the box, the shell can download large
-(> 1GB) files without complaint.
-This is reliant on your local internet
-connection.
+`/data/takehome-staging` directory.

 #### Remote:

 The remote version of this code would instead of sending this data to our local
 machine place itself into an S3 bucket.
-You can set the bucket name of your
-implementation under the `.env` file.
+Under the `config.json` you can find
+the naming convention used by this project.

 ```shell
 zsh src/task_1/local/stream_to_s3.sh